PASSIVE VOICE TENSE & EXAMPLES

 Examples in Every Chapter

-In each chapter, Passive voice tense examples will be given to understand in an easy way.
+Here is the one example of Present Simple Passive voice tense which will help to understand in an easy way.

 An action which happens again & again.